MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ---
-title: How to customize the color theme and fonts in Visual Studio
+title: How to use the dark theme and to change the text color in Visual Studio
-description: Learn how to change the default Visual Studio color theme to dark mode and set font colors in the text editor. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1
+description: Learn how to set the default Visual Studio color theme to dark mode and change font colors in the text editor. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1